lensemerc/writing/MLP/QOTD/main/Season 1/Promising Cadence.md

 SO

-When the Moon rises high, and the Mare casts a glare, If smart ponies hears her, they remain in a bed,
+When the Moon rises high, and the Mare casts a glare, If smart ponies hear her, they remain in a bed,
-Or she'd steal them away into her shabby, dark shed.
+Or she'd steal them away in her shabby, dark shed.
 Just as
 she took
 a lock of the hair,